patmoore/grandperspective/docs/README.txt

       This contains the source code of the application.
 It consists of the Objective C source code, as well as various auxiliary files, such as the nib files that are used to construct the GUI.

+  * GrandPerspective-GRANDPERSPECTIVE_SOFTWARE_VERSION_ID-local.dmg

+      This is the localized version of GrandPerspective.
+It includes support for languages other than English.
+The translations have been provided by various users of GrandPerspective.
+See the GrandPerspective website for details on how you can help out to make the application available in your mother tongue.

+      Note: The localized version of GrandPerpective is typically released a short while after the main release in order for the localized resources to be updated as necessary.

 * LICENSE